-OpenVINO Runtime CPU and GPU devices can infer models in the low precision.
-For details, refer to Model Optimization Guide.
+OpenVINO Runtime CPU and GPU devices can infer models in low precision.
+For more details, refer to the Model Optimization Guide.

-Intermediate Representation (IR) should be specifically formed to be suitable for low precision inference.
-Such an IR is called a Low Precision IR and you can generate it in two ways:
+Intermediate Representation should be specifically formed to be suitable for low precision inference.
+Such a model is called a Low Precision IR and can be generated in two ways:

-Use the Model Optimizer for a model pretrained for Low Precision inference: TensorFlow* pre-TFLite models (
+Using Model Optimizer for a model pre-trained for Low Precision inference: TensorFlow pre-TFLite models (

 .pbmodel file with

-FakeQuantize\*operations) and ONNX* quantized models.
-Both TensorFlow and ONNX quantized models could be prepared by Neural Network Compression Framework.
+FakeQuantize\*operations) and ONNX quantized models.
+Both TensorFlow and ONNX quantized models can be prepared by Neural Network Compression Framework.

 For an operation to be executed in INT8, it must have

 FakeQuantize operations as inputs.
-See the specification of `FakeQuantize operation <doxid-openvino_docs_ops_quantization__fake_quantize_1>` for details.
+For more details, see the specification of `FakeQuantize operation <doxid-openvino_docs_ops_quantization__fake_quantize_1>`.

 To execute the